plumacloud/pluma-svelte-router/README.md

 Just as with nested routes, this will render the `Child` component in the default slot of the `Parent` component.

-This feature is useful for using components as layouts, or when integrating modals with the router.
+This feature is useful for using components as layouts, nesting layouts, or integrating modals with the router.
 For example, when you want deep linking on modals, or you'd like a modal to close when pressing back:

 ```js
 // Layout